Oxsomi/core3/docs/oiCA.md

 # oiCA (Oxsomi Compressed Archive)

+*The oiCA format is an [oiXX format](oiXX.md), as such it inherits the properties from that such as compression, encryption and endianness.*

 oiCA is a simplified version of a zip file and is also partially inspired by the NARC file format.

 It's made with the following things in mind: